-An automated and compact instrument that filters carbon black and other small-particle fillers from polymer samples.
+An automated and compact instrument that filters carbon black and other small-particle fillers from polymer samples at high temperature.

-The External Filtration System (EFS) is an automated device that eliminates carbon black, catalyst residue, fillers, additives, and other small-sized particles that are sometimes present in polyolefins and other polymer samples.
+The External Filtration System (EFS) is an automated device that filters polyolefins and other polymers at high temperature, eliminating carbon black, catalyst residue, fillers, additives, and any other small-sized particles that may be present in the sample.